Executive Director, Sheri Spaine Long

 Malinda Blair O'Leary, PhD is an Assistant Professor of Spanish in the College of Arts and Sciences at the University of Alabama at Birmingham.
 Her teaching specializes in business and professional Spanish as well as elementary, intermediate and advanced language acquisition.
 She has served as a foreign language student teacher supervisor for the School of Education at the University of Alabama at Birmingham.
 Languages: Spanish, Italian and English

-Vice President, Kristy Britt
+Vice President & Conference Program Chair, Kristy Britt

 Kristy Britt, MA, is Senior Instructor of Spanish at the University of South Alabama.
 She has held many leadership positions including Treasurer of the International Association for Language Learning Technology, President of Southeast Association for Language Learning Technology, Director of the USA Language Resource Center, Coordinator of Introductory and Intermediate Spanish, Director of USA Study Abroad in Spain and Costa Rica, and Secretary of the USA Faculty Senate.
 She received her BA in Spanish and English from the University of South Alabama and her MA in Spanish from the University of California, Santa Barbara.
 She has taught levels 4-16.
 She was the 2015 Teacher of the Year (post-secondary) for the Alabama Association of Foreign Language Teachers.
 Languages: Spanish and English